Why Siblings Matter in the Neurodiverse Family Journey

 “Different Like Me” by Jennifer Elder

-Some siblings may benefit from speaking with a counsellor, especially if they show signs of anxiety, depression, or behavioural issues.
+Some siblings might find value in speaking with a counselor, especially if they exhibit signs of anxiety, depression, or behavioral difficulties.

-Many local organisations offer events or community groups tailored for families with neurodiverse children.
+Local organizations often provide events and community groups tailored for families with neurodiverse members.

 📅 Check out: Upcoming Events & Community Programs